Screenix

 Modern Wayland & X11 Support

-Kazam was built for X11 and has never gained Wayland support, leaving users on modern Ubuntu and Fedora setups without a working recorder.
-Screenix supports both display servers so you can record no matter your setup.
+Kazam was built for X11 and has never gained Wayland support, leaving users on modern Ubuntu, Fedora, Manjaro, and other distros without a working recorder, Screenix supports both display servers so you can record no matter your setup

 Actively Developed

-Kazam has been largely unmaintained for years, meaning bugs go unfixed and new Linux features are unsupported.
-Screenix is actively developed with regular updates, new features, and dedicated Linux support.
+Kazam development has slowed compared with modern Linux desktop changes, Screenix is actively developed with regular updates, new features, and dedicated Linux support

 Camera Overlay & Cursor Highlights

-Kazam offers basic recording with no way to add a webcam overlay or highlight your cursor for viewers.
-Screenix includes camera overlay and cursor tracking out of the box — perfect for professional tutorials and presentations.
+Kazam offers basic recording with no way to add a webcam overlay or highlight your cursor for viewers, Screenix includes camera overlay and cursor overlay out of the box, perfect for professional tutorials and presentations

 Professional Results at Low Cost

-While Kazam is free, it requires additional tools and manual editing to produce polished videos.
-Screenix at $5.99/month (or $39 lifetime) saves you hours of post-processing with automatic zoom effects and a professional finish in one take.
+While Kazam is free, it requires additional tools and manual editing to produce polished videos, Screenix offers a $89 lifetime license and saves hours of post-processing with automatic zoom effects and a professional finish in one take

 Frequently Asked Questions